Sequential testing for structural stability in approximate factor models: Applying the test under general circumstances

 \subsection{Weak factors and local alternatives}

-The theory developed in this paper - starting from Assumption \ref{ass-2} - implicitly require that, when a new factor appears as a consequence of a break, this should be a pervasive factor.
+The theory developed in this paper - starting from Assumption \ref{ass-2} - implicitly requires that, when a new factor appears as a consequence of a break, this should be a pervasive factor.
 Indeed, part \textit{(i)} of the assumption entails that spiked eigenvalues must diverge at a rate $N$, i.e. a \textquotedblleft strong\textquotedblright\ factor model.
 However, the literature has also considered cases in which one or more common factor may be less pervasive, thus leading to a covariance matrix which has some eigenvalues passing to infinity at a rate $N^{\kappa }$, for $\kappa \in \left( 0,1\right) $.
-A possible example of weak factors arises when considering jointly macroeconomic data of different countries: global factors are strong since they are likely to affect all countries; however national factors, although strong within a given country, will affect only a subset of all variables considered and can be seen as weak - see e.g. the empirical study in \citet{moench_dynamic_2013}.
+A possible example of weak factors arises when considering jointly macroeconomic data of different countries: global factors are strong since they are likely to affect all countries; however national factors, although strong within a given country, will affect only a subset of all variables considered and can be seen as weak -- see e.g. the empirical study in \citet{moench_dynamic_2013}.
 Estimation of factor models in the presence of such \textquotedblleft weak\textquotedblright\ or ``local'' factors have been paid considerable attention by the literature - see \citet{DGR08}, \citet{onatski12}, in the same setting as ours and, in a slightly different context, \citet{LY12}.
 The notion of weak factors is intertwined with that of a local alternative hypothesis where the break does happen but it is \textquotedblleft small\textquotedblright, for example when a break is caused by a change of only some, but not all, loadings.
-Consistently with the literature on weak factors, we characterise such situations by the fact that, the $\left( r+1\right) $ -th eigenvalue, behaves as
+We focus on the (algebraically simpler) case of $H_{A,2}$.
+Consistently with the literature on weak factors, we allow the $\left( r+1\right) $ -th eigenvalue to behave as

 for $\kappa\in(0,1)$, while it is bounded for all other values of $t$.